-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 In Hong Kong, data analysis and process automation are perhaps the most commonly used AI applications.

 AI is capable of processing huge amounts of data quickly.
-In the banking industry, for example, AI is used to identify suspicious transactions within the context of anti-money laundering assessments and to give financial advice to clients after analysing historical market data.
+In the banking industry, for example, AI is used to:

+- identify suspicious transactions within the context of anti-money laundering assessments; and

+- give financial advice to clients based on an analysis of historical market data.

 AI is also used to handle repetitive procedures.
 AI-powered chatbots help to handle queries from customers and provide recommendations in e-commerce and the banking industry.